radiantearth/stac-spec/collection-spec/collection-spec.md

 **stac_version**: It is not allowed to mix STAC versions.
 The root catalog or the root collection respectively MUST specify the implemented STAC version.
 Child Catalogs and child Collections MUST NOT specify a different STAC version.

 **summaries**: You can optionally summarize the potential values that are available as part of the `properties` in STAC Items.
+Summaries are used to inform users about values they can expect from items without having to crawl through them.
+It also helps do fully define collections, especially if they don't link to any Items.
 Summaries are either a range (i.e. the minimum and the maxmimum value) or a unique set of all values.
-The set of values must contain at least one element.
+Ranges can specify the potential range of values, but it is recommended to be as precise as possible.
+The set of values must contain at least one element and it is strongly recommended to list all values.
+It is recommended to list as many properties as reasonable so that consumers get a full overview about the properties included in the Items.
+Nevertheless, it is not very useful to list all potential `title` values of the Items.
+Also, a range for the `datetime` property may be better suited to be included in the STAC Collection.
+In general, properties that are covered by the Collection specification (e.g. `providers` and `license`) may not be repeated in the summaries.

 ### Extent Object